2022 GMC Sierra 1500 Review, Ratings, Specs, Prices, and Photos

 GMC updates the 2022 Sierra inside and out, adding more torque to its smallest engine, updating the infotainment system, and introducing two new premium trims at the top of the lineup.

 The Sierra 1500 is sold in Pro, SLE, Elevation, ATX, Denali, and the new ATX4 and Denali Ultimate trims.
-The ATX4 improves upon the off-road capability of the ATX and adds more luxury.
-The Denali Ultimate goes beyond the luxury of the already luxurious Denali.
-The Sierra comes with rear- or four-wheel drive; regular, extended cab, or crew cabs; and short, standard, and long beds.
+The ATX4 improves upon the off-road capability of the ATX and adds more amenities.
+The Denali Ultimate goes beyond the luxury of the already high-end Denali.
+The Sierra comes with rear- or four-wheel drive; regular, extended cab, or crew cabs; and short, standard, or long beds.

 GMC outfits the ATX4 with spool-valve dampers, front and rear electronic locking differentials, springs that allow more suspension travel, and a Terrain mode for 4Lo that allows one-pedal driving when rock crawling.
 Inside, it gets leather upholstery with white piping and red stitching, dark wood trim, a synthetic suede headliner, 16-way power massaging seats, and a 15.0-inch head-up display.